brycedrennan/imaginAIry/README.md

 [Example Colab](https://colab.research.google.com/drive/1rOvQNs0Cmn_yU1bKWjCOHzGVDgZkaTtO?usp=sharing)

 ## ChangeLog

+**1.6.0**
+ - fix: *maybe* address #13 with `expected scalar type BFloat16 but found Float`
+   - at minimum one can specify `--precision full` now and that will probably fix the issue
- - tile mode can now be specified per-prompt
+ - feature: tile mode can now be specified per-prompt

 **1.5.3**
  - fix: missing config file for describe feature